curv3d/curv/docs/language/Grammar.rst

   A phrase that computes a value.

 locative
   The subset of expressions that are permitted on the left side of an assignment statement.
+A Locative denotes a single storage location, or a structured collection of storage locations.
+Using a Locative as an Expression reads these storage locations and returns a value.
+Using a Locative on the left side of an assignment updates these storage locations by modifying the contents of local variables.

 generator
   A generalized expression that produces a sequence of zero or more values,